 Here’s a reader question:

 Mastering Macro development is probably one of the most important skills required to become a power Excel user.
 In essence, we use VBA Macros in order to automate tasks in Excel (also in Word, Macros are pretty useful) that would have been otherwise mundane, boring and very time consuming.

-Here are a few examples of tasks we could automate with Macros in Excel:
+Here are a few examples of tasks which we are able to automate with Macros in Excel: